-Board of Trustees Millbrae School District Millbrae, California
+Board of Trustees Millbrae Elementary School District Millbrae, California

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Millbrae School District as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise Millbrae School District's basic financial statements, and have issued our report thereon dated January 26, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Millbrae Elementary School District as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise Millbrae Elementary School District's basic financial statements, and have issued our report thereon dated January 20, 2024.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Millbrae School District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Millbrae School District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Millbrae School District's internal control.
+In planning and performing our audit of the financial statements, we considered Millbrae Elementary School District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Millbrae Elementary School District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Millbrae Elementary School District's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the District's financial statements will not be prevented or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the District's financial statements will not be prevented or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.